bensutherland/simple_pop_stats/README.md

 To install follow instructions in full_sim.R because requires a 'remote' repo install.
 Assume 20 Gb per thread.
 Note: if it produces warnings, it is likely there will be populations that did not complete due to lack of RAM (start over with fewer threads).

+Additional rollups:
+- If `region` is specified as a header in the repunits file, can add flag: `region=TRUE` to output summary files rolled up to region in addition to repunit.
+- If you had other non-repunit groupings of collections to test, can add flag: `custom_rollup=TRUE` and `custom_rollup.FN =<path/to/custom/groupings/file>`.
+Custom groupings file is expected to have headers `Code	collection	group	Display_Order` with group defining custom reporting units for each collection.
+Note: Additional rollups are considered one or other - cannot run both at the same time currently.

 Note: use thse following function to create a 'Display Order' sorted result file for browsing using the repunit file (do not use for plotting):
 `format_sims_output()` # and select manually your input 100% sims stats text file.
 This will output to your results file folder.